marcorentap/hallucinet/README.md

-# HalluciNet
+# Hallucinet

-HalluciNet allows you to use `.test` domain names for your Docker containers simply by connecting them to a Docker network.
+Hallucinet allows you to use `.test` domain names for your Docker containers simply by connecting them to a Docker network.

 ## Usage

-### 1. Create a Network and Set HalluciNet's IP Address
+### 1. Create a Network and Set Hallucinet's IP Address

 Example `docker-compose.yaml`: